Linaro/lava/doc/v2/installing_on_debian.rst

   $ sudo service lava-server-gunicorn restart

 .. note:: From 2020.05 release the settings files will not be created by
-          default on fresh installations.The settings file can be added in settings.d directory or settings.conf should be created.
+          default on fresh installations.
+The settings file can be added in settings.d directory or settings.conf should be created.

 .. seealso:: :ref:`check_instance`